Seb Auton

 Sebastian James Auton (born 17 November 2006) is an English footballer who plays as a goalkeeper for club Grimsby Town.

 Career

 Grimsby Town

 Auton was called up to the first team following an injury to first choice keeper Jordan Wright.
 On 28 September 2024, Auton made his full senior debut in a 3–2 win away at Carlisle United when he was brought on to replace an injured Jake Eastwood after 15 minutes conceding 1 goal.

 Auton signed his first professional contract with the club on 30 May 2025, signing a one-year deal.

-Grimsby Borough

 On 12 September 2025, Auton was sent on loan to Grimsby Borough on a one-month deal.
 On 14 October 2025, it was confirmed that Auton's loan would be extended to January 2026.